FluxML/fluxml.github.io/index.md

         ~~~
         <h5>Community team</h5>
         ~~~
+        Flux is maintained by community team (see our [governance model](/governance)).
-        Join the [group of community maintainers](/governance) supporting the FluxML ecosystem.
-Talk to us on Zulip! 👉
+        Join us or talk to us on Zulip! 👉
       @@
       @@col-md,feature
         ~~~